-While the Joint Commission (JC) and the Centers for Medicare & Medicaid Services (CMS) keep us on our toes with current standards and recommendations they continually roll out, one thing has stayed consistent for healthcare facility managers looking to keep their patients safe:
+While the Joint Commission (JC) and the Centers for Medicare & Medicaid Services (CMS) keep us on our toes with the current standards and recommendations they continually roll out, one thing has stayed consistent for healthcare facility managers looking to keep their patients safe:

 The need for quality suction equipment, specifically a medical vacuum system.

-Before we talk about the various kinds of vacuum pumps and their inspection requirements we need to consider the biggest challenge most hospitals run into with vacuum systems, that is: what they suck up.
-The entire piped system is designed to pull just air out of the way, but often drags with it fluids, solids and aerosols that all want to stick to the piping, parts and the pumps internals.
+Before discussing the various kinds of vacuum pumps and their inspection requirements, we need to consider the biggest challenge most hospitals run into with vacuum systems: what they suck up.
+The entire piped system is designed to pull just air out of the way but often drags with it fluids, solids, and aerosols that all want to stick to the piping, parts, and the pump’s internal components.

-So for example, do you want to learn how you can make sure the canisters in the operating rooms are clean and unobstructed that'll keep your patients safe?
+So, for example, do you want to learn how to ensure the operating rooms' canisters are clean and unobstructed, keeping your patients safe?

 I'll walk you through the whole process, starting with...

 What Makes Up a Medical Vacuum System?

 The medical gas and vacuum piping systems must be designed to meet the specific requirements of each hospital.
-The goal in designing medical gas and vacuum systems is to provide a safe system, sufficient flow of gas or vacuum and to provide the required pressure.
+The goal of designing medical gas and vacuum systems is to provide a safe system with a sufficient flow of gas or vacuum and to provide the required pressure.

 Vacuum is available from wall inlets (pipeline) located in your healthcare facility.
-The vacuum is created by running a mechanical pump like a compressor, but instead of creating a high pressure in the pump and sending that compressed gas to the receiver tank, this pump sucks the gases out of the receiver tank and forces the compressed air outside leaving a vacuum in the receiving tank that is connected to the house piping.
-The major source of vacuum is a pump, typically located in the basement of the building.
+The vacuum is created by running a mechanical pump like a compressor, but instead of producing high pressure in the pump and sending that compressed gas to the receiver tank, this pump sucks the gases out of the receiver tank and forces the compressed air outside, leaving a vacuum in the receiving tank that connects to the house piping.
+The major source of the vacuum is a pump, typically located in the basement of the building.

-Vacuum systems are an essential part for medical gases in healthcare facilities.
-Pumps must be able to provide "high flows, and constant, uninterrupted negative pressure".
+Vacuum systems are an essential part of medical gas systems in healthcare facilities.
+Pumps must be able to provide "high flow and constant, uninterrupted negative pressure."